David-Watkins-technology/David-Watkins-technology/README.md

 ### The name of this project is David-Watkins-technology

 This project is to create a temporary landing page for my GitHub profile.
-It invites you to make **suggestions** or **recommendations**.
+I invite you to make **suggestions** or **recommendations**.
 You can do this by creating a new remote branch directly:

-Click on the branch icon (second from left):
+Click on the branch(es) icon (second from left):

 ![Screenshot of GitHub branch icon] (https://drive.google.com/file/d/1Rv3bMlnVXb3SHr9qZ375nOXWia3HjmcL/view?usp=share_link)